py-baudin/epgpy/docs/differentiation.md

 In `epgpy`, not only the signal can be simulated but also the first or second signal's derivatives with respect to some input parameters.

-The signal's derivative can be needed in various situation: sequence optimization, confidence interval calculation, etc.
+The signal's derivative is needed in various situations: sequence optimization, confidence interval calculation, etc.

 To activate differentiation, simply fill the `order1` and `order2` keywords in the relevant operators.
 Keyword `order1` is passed the list of parameters (string values) with respect to which to compute the 1st order derivatives.
 The parameters available for differentiation can be obtained from the attributes `PARAMETERS_ORDER1`.